ReneSchwarzer/WebExpress.Tutorial.HelloWorld/README.md

 - Adjust the class to your requirements.

 ## Create a homepage
-- Create a new view for the homepage in the `HelloWorld` project.
+- Create a new view for the home page in the `HelloWorld` project.
   ```csharp
   using WebExpress.WebCore.Internationalization;
   using WebExpress.WebCore.WebAttribute;